Rabies in cats: A comprehensive guide

 • The cat eventually falls into a coma and dies, usually due to respiratory paralysis.

-Identifying the symptoms of rabies and understanding the serious nature of this disease are critical to ensuring both human and animal health and safety.
-If you suspect that your cat may have rabies, it is essential to contact veterinarian
+Identifying the symptoms of rabies and understanding the serious nature of this disease are crucial for ensuring the health and safety of both humans and animals.
+If you suspect your cat may have rabies, it is essential to contact a veterinarian and avoid all contact with the animal to prevent potential transmission of the virus.

 How is rabies diagnosed in cats?

-Diagnosing rabies in cats is a serious and often challenging matter because the symptoms can be confused with those of other diseases.
+Diagnosing rabies in cats is a serious and often challenging matter, as the symptoms can be confused with those of other diseases.
 Here are the extensive steps and methods used in Germany and many other countries to make a diagnosis and confirm the disease:

 1. Detailed owner survey:

-• The veterinarian will interview the owner in detail to obtain important information about the cat's health history and behavior.
+• The veterinarian will question the owner in detail to obtain important information about the cat's health history and behavior.

-• The cat's vaccination status is checked and questions are asked about possible contact with wild animals or other infected animals.
+• The cat's vaccination status will be checked, and questions will be asked about possible contact with wild animals or other infected animals.

 2. Clinical examination:

-• A physical examination may be performed to assess the cat's overall health and rule out other possible causes for the observed behavior.
+• A physical examination can be performed to assess the cat's overall health and to rule out other possible causes for the observed behavior.

 Post-mortem diagnosis

-Unfortunately, a definitive diagnosis of rabies in live animals is very difficult and most tests are performed post-mortem.
+Unfortunately, a definitive diagnosis of rabies in living animals is very difficult, and most tests are performed post-mortem.

 1. Histological examination:

-• In the laboratory, samples of the cat's brain tissue are examined under a microscope to identify so-called Negri bodies, which are viral inclusion bodies in the nerve cells.
+• In the laboratory, samples of the cat's brain tissue are examined microscopically to identify so-called Negri bodies, which are viral inclusion bodies in the nerve cells.

 • This is a commonly used test that uses fluorescent antibodies to detect the presence of the rabies virus in a tissue sample.